Family Trip to Royalton Splash Riviera Cancun

 - Room routine: Blackout curtains a white-noise app aligned naps with late-afternoon breaks so evenings stayed calm.

-Balancing two kids with different needs
+Balancing two kids with different needs (water-park game plan)

 Our 9-year-old loved the slides and splash zones; the baby preferred the shallow splash pads and fountain areas.
 The layout made “divide and conquer” simple—one parent in the action, one in the shade.
+We set a 60–90 minute circuit: big slides while the baby napped in the stroller, regroup at the lazy river, then both kids at the gentle splash mushrooms.

 - Water-park rhythm: Hit the big slides first thing or late afternoon; switch to lazy river and snacks during peak heat.